agrc/gis.utah.gov/about/organizations/user-groups/index.md

 For more information, please contact Van Phetsomphou: <van.phetsomphou@sgcity.org>.

+#### Uintah Basin User Group

+The Uintah Basin User Group (UBUG) consists of GIS, geospatial technicians, and specialists from county, state, federal agencies, and private organizations located in Uintah, Duchesne, and Daggett counties.
+The group meets quarterly and is an opportunity for networking, sharing data, exchanging ideas and solutions, and implementing GIS technologies.

+For more information, please contact Jordan Merrell: <jordmerrell@uintah.utah.gov>.

 #### Utah Valley User Group

 The Utah Valley GIS Users Group (UVGIS) is a community of GIS professionals, users and students located in Utah Valley and neighboring areas.
 The group meets quarterly and is an opportunity for networking, sharing data, exchanging ideas/solutions, and implementing GIS technologies.